Brad Gushue: Personal life

 Gushue is the son of Ray and Maureen and began curling in 1989.
 In his youth, he also played golf.
 Gushue is currently a business owner, co-owning an Orangetheory Fitness Studio in St. John's with teammate Mark Nichols.
 Gushue married Krista Tibbo on September 8, 2006.
 They have two children, Hayley and Marissa.

 In 2006, Gushue co-authored a book with Alex J. Walling titled Golden Gushue: a Curling Story, which offers a behind-the-scenes look at the rise of his team to Olympic gold.

-Gushue is ambidextrous — while he curls right-handed, he writes with his left hand.
+Gushue is ambidextrous — while he curls and golfs right-handed, he writes with his left hand.

-Gushue has a Bachelors of Business Administration from Memorial University and is currently studying for a Master's in business from Queen's University.
+Gushue has a Bachelor of Business Administration from Memorial University and completed a Master of Business Administration from Queen's University in 2022.